12.7. Earthquake Resistant Construction#

 12.7.1.
 Introduction#

 In January 2010, a magnitude 7.0 earthquake hit Haiti, claiming over 200,000 lives.
 Less than two months later, a much larger 8.8 earthquake hit Chile, and fewer than 1000 lives were lost.
-Why Chile faired so much better than Haiti was not a result of the accuracy of earthquake predictions (seismology).
+Why Chile fared so much better than Haiti was not a result of the accuracy of earthquake predictions (seismology).
 Rather, lives were saves through the design and retrofitting of earthquake resistant buildings using methods from structural dynamics and civil engineering.
 In this Module, we will introduce several aspects of earthquake resistant construction.
 We will begin in Section 2 by discussing how the spring mass equation (normally covered in a first undergraduate level ordinary differential equations course) is fundamental within structural dynamics.
 In Section 3, we generalize the basic equation using systems of ODE’s to handle multiple-storied structures and other basic building design configurations.
 Finally, in Section 4, we recommend resources for those interested in further study.

 12.7.2.
 The Fundamental Equation of Structural Dynamics#